cifelse/djs-barbara/README.md

 # Barbara the Barista
-A music bot that gives the passengers of Concorde music while they wait for their next flight.
+A music bot that gives lovely tunes to the passengers of Concorde while they wait for their next flight.

+## Syntax
+The music bot works by operating the command panel of Discord by typing `/` on the chat box.